Savostov-Arseny/lamp_docker/README.md

 - Put values in the `mysql.env` file to specify the user, password etc.
 - Run `$ docker-compose up -d` command

- Apache2 runs on 8080 port, phpmyadmin on 8765 port, and mysql on 3306 port.
+ Apache2 runs on 8080 port, phpMyAdmin on 8765 port, and MySQL on 3306 port.

 ## How to install php-extensions
 Php extensions installation based on `$ docker-php-ext-install`.